 Diving deeper into the concept, positive reinforcement specifically entails the addition of a desirable stimulus to bolster the recurrence of a behavior.
 This concept is contrasted with negative reinforcement, which involves removing an undesirable stimulus to increase the likelihood of a behavior being repeated similarly.
 Positive reinforcement might involve awarding a student a gold star each time they provide a correct answer, creating an association between the desirable behavior (answering correctly) and a reward stimulus (receiving a star).
 Conversely, negative reinforcement could manifest as allowing students to leave the study hall early once they finish their work, thereby removing an undesirable stimulus (remaining in the study hall) to promote the desired behavior (completing work promptly).
 In the context of negative reinforcement, the reinforcing element is the cessation of an unpleasant experience (such as being allowed to stop running once a goal is met or a loud alarm being silenced once a specific action is taken).

 Centering our attention on positive reinforcement, let's delve into various responses and stimuli that can be integrated into an individual’s experience to encourage the recurrence of specific behaviors.
 In doing so, it is crucial to identify genuinely rewarding or desirable stimuli to the individual, thereby effectively enhancing the propensity for the desired behavior to be repeated.

 These are all examples of positive reinforcement that you might have witnessed or experienced:

-- Paychecks are regularly given to employees who show up to work and do their job.
+- Paychecks are regularly given to employees who attend work and do their job.

 - A parent gives their child a dollar for cleaning their room.

-- Every time a customer buys nine coffees, they get the tenth one for free.
+- Every time customers buy nine coffees, they get the tenth one for free.

 - A teacher gives their student a sticker every time they ace their test.

-- You give your dog a treat every time they “sit” on command.
+- You treat your dog every time they “sit” on command.